Roadmap: Helpdesk to Networking and Security

 If you are starting from…Open this page firstWhy

-Brand-new IT supportCompTIA A+ Core 1 (220-1201)Best first route for device, hardware, mobile, and basic troubleshooting coverage.
+Brand-new IT supportCompTIA A+ Core 1 (220-1201)Best first page for device, hardware, mobile, and basic troubleshooting coverage.

-Helpdesk basics already feel familiarCompTIA A+ Core 2 (220-1202)Good next route for operating systems, security basics, and support workflow.
+Helpdesk basics already feel familiarCompTIA A+ Core 2 (220-1202)Good next page for operating systems, security basics, and support workflow.

-Networking is the next skill gapNetwork+ (N10-009)Best route for protocols, addressing, troubleshooting, and network operations.
+Networking is the next skill gapNetwork+ (N10-009)Best page for protocols, addressing, troubleshooting, and network operations.

 Security is the immediate targetSecurity+ (SY0-701)Best general security baseline once core IT and networking basics are in place.